Tim Farron: Westmorland and Lonsdale from 2005 win to 2009

-At the 2005 general election, Farron again fought Collins in Westmorland and Lonsdale, and this time won the election by a narrow margin of just 267 votes.
+At the 2005 general election, Farron again fought Collins in Westmorland and Lonsdale, and this time won the election by a narrow margin of 267 votes.
 He made his maiden speech in Parliament on 25 May 2005.
 As a new MP, he became a member of the Education and Skills Select committee and was appointed as Youth Affairs Spokesperson for the Liberal Democrats.
-In 2005 he founded the all-party parliamentary group on hill farming, of which he was still chair as of March 2015.
+In 2005 he founded the all-party parliamentary group on hill farming, of which he was still chair as of November 2023.

 During Menzies Campbell's period as the Liberal Democrat leader, Farron was Campbell's parliamentary private secretary.
 In 2007 he was made a Liberal Democrat spokesman for Home Affairs.

 Farron resigned from the front bench of the Liberal Democrats on 5 March 2008 in protest at the party's abstention from a parliamentary vote on a proposed Conservative referendum on Britain's accession to the Lisbon Treaty.
 However he later returned to the party's front bench as spokesperson for Environment, Food and Rural Affairs.
 He is a member of the Beveridge Group within the Liberal Democrats.

 2010–2015

 At the 2010 general election, Farron was re-elected, increasing his share of the vote to 60% and increasing his majority to 12,264.
-This result was against the run of the rest of the party, making Westmorland and Lonsdale one of the few Liberal Democrat strongholds.
+This contrasted with the Liberal Democrats losing seats elsewhere in the country.

 On 27 May 2010, Farron stood for the position of Deputy Leader of the Liberal Democrats, made vacant by the resignation of Vince Cable.
 On 9 June, Farron lost the competition to the former party President, Simon Hughes.
 Hughes won by 20 votes; having had 38 nominations from the parliamentary party, compared to Farron's 18.